iamDecode/cvplot/README.md

 ```

 This takes a minute or so to get started, but then automatically rebuilds JupyterLab when your javascript changes.

-Note on first `jupyter lab --watch`, you may need to touch a file to get Jupyter Lab to open.

 ## Citation